 ENGLISH AS A SECOND LANGUAGE 033 - 3 Units ESL Listening/Speaking, Level 3

-Prerequisite: Satisfactory completion of ESL 021 and ESL 023 or placement by the GWC ESL assessment process; satisfactory completion of or concurrent enrollment in ESL 031.
+Prerequisite: Satisfactory completion of ESL 023 or placement by the GWC ESL assessment process.

+Advisory: Satisfactory completion of ESL 021 and/or concurrent enrollment in ESL 031 and/or ESL 032.